 - How much is in tax-advantaged accounts versus taxable accounts?

 - How much will you be contributing to these accounts?

 - What are your short-term and long-term financial goals?

 - What asset classes will you use to meet these goals?

 - What type of insurance policies do you have and what type of coverage do they provide?

-The price you pay for investment advice has a significant impact on your returns.
-It’s often difficult to understand how much you are paying for advice.
+The price you pay for investment advice has a significant impact on your overall wealth.

 Yet at the same time many Biglaw associates do not know if they will be employed at a firm within five years.
 Many lawyers leave during their 3rd or 4th year (my assumption is that the large salary increase from a third to fourth year associate is an attempt by firms to retain associates during those years).